wyaravms/genrs/README.md

 <!-- badges: end -->

-Important Note: This package is just an example that I used to study how to create a package and add some elements to the documentation; the functions are not necessarily original ideas.
+Important Note: This package is just an example that I used to study how to create a package and add some elements to the documentation.

 Functions that enable the generation of random samples from various distribution functions.
 The method used to generate these values was